theforeman/foreman-infra/docs/webserver.md

 ## Volumes

-/var/www is mounted on a separate 140GB block device.  /var/www/freight* contain the staging areas for freight (deb), and /var/www/vhosts contain the web roots themselves.
+`/var/www` is mounted on a separate block device. `/var/www/vhosts` contains the web roots themselves.

 ## Firewall